 Executing the test case without code also provides the insurance that the developer does not get carried away by the need to have the code in place before writing the test case.
 It is an additional layer of control that ensures that TDD is followed true to the spirit of it.

-Now that we have the code that is needed to successfully pass the unit test case created in step 1, we execute the test again.
+Now that we have the code that is needed to successfully pass the unit test case created in Step 1, we execute the test again.
 If the test fails, it indicates that the code developed is not sufficient to run the test case.
-You go back to step 3 to rework on the code.
+Go back to Step 3 to rework on the code.

-The code that has passed the unit test in step 5 is put through the process of refactoring – where the code is made efficient.
+The code that has passed the unit test in Step 4 is put through the process of refactoring where the code is made efficient.

-After refactoring, the developer picks up the next piece of unit test case – say the username field in the login page he is developing.
-He writes the unit test case for the username field and repeats the steps 1 through 5.
+After refactoring, the developer picks up the next piece of unit test case, possibly the username field in the login page they're developing.
+They write the unit test case for the username field and repeat Steps 1 through 5.
 The process iterates until the feature or software is fully developed.

-In the earlier section, I took you through the process involving TDD.
+In an earlier section, I took you through the process involving TDD.
 Now, let us see who all are involved in the TDD methodology – represented in figure 2.